spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - `LocaleAwareComparator` for locale aware text comparison #105
 - `ZkTable.fixHeaderHeight` to enable non-fixed header height #106
 - `ZkSideBar.arrowAfter` option to put the open/close arrow after the sidebar
+- `ZkSideBar.arrowOpen` option to open/close groups only when clicked on arrow, but not for title
+- option to change sidebar open/close arrow icons
+- `ZkSideBar.styles` property to customize styles per instance

 **changed**